BraveJamstar/BraveJamstar/README.md

 ---
 ### 💡 Quote of the Day

- The whole is greater than the sum of its parts. – Aristotle
+ When you dance, your purpose is not to get to a certain place on the floor.
+It's to enjoy each step along the way.   – Wayne Dyer